GACE Teacher Leadership Scores

 How Is the Assessment Scored?

-Each task in the assessment is scored based on a 4-point rubric that delegates scores based on how well you encompassed all of the required Georgia Teacher Leadership Standards in your submission.
+In the Original Format of the assessment, each task in the assessment is scored based on a 4-point rubric that delegates scores based on how well you encompassed all of the required Georgia Teacher Leadership Standards in your submission.
 Tasks are rated on a scale of 1 to 4 with 4 being the highest possible score.
 If a task is unable to be scored for any reason, it is scored as Nonscorable.

 Each task in the assessment is scored by two raters, so the individual task scores are combined into a total score.
 The possible score range for each task that is able to be scored is 2–8.
 The total number of points that can be earned in the assessment is 48.
 Tasks that cannot be scored are Nonscorable.